jafingerhut/jafingerhut.github.com/transcripts/2015-rich-hickey-clojure-made-simple.md

 ```

 So the other part of the value proposition I said was flexibility.
-People that you know have a stake in software know that they are
+People that have a stake in software know that they are building a
-building a system now, but tomorrow things are going to change.
+system now, but tomorrow things are going to change.
+Requirements are
-Requirements are going to change.
-We have to do something different.
+going to change.
+We are going to have to do something different.
 Change is inevitable.
 So can we change the program?
 Can we make it
 more flexible?

 And it ends up there is a lot we can learn from bigger system design,
 in the small, to make the sub components of systems more flexible.
 And of course this is the oldest thing, right?
 Loose coupling.
 But
-we talk and talk and talk about it, but we continue to use techniques
+we talk and talk and talk about it, and we continue to use techniques
 that thwart it.
 Like, every single day, you pull out a technique.
 You do something that makes this harder.